BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 `onProxyClosed()` is called whenever the proxy detects some disconnect in the connection, whether initiated by the app, by SDL, or by the device’s bluetooth connection.
 As long as the exception does not equal Sdl_PROXY_CYCLED or BLUETOOTH_DISABLED, the proxy would be reset for the exception SDL_PROXY_DISPOSED.

 !!!
 IMPORTANT
-We must properly dispose of our proxy in the `onDestory()` method because SDL will issue an error that it lost connection with the app if the connection fails before calling `proxy.displose()`.
+We must properly dispose of our proxy in the `onDestory()` method because SDL will issue an error that it lost connection with the app if the connection fails before calling `proxy.dispose()`.
 !!!

 ##SmartDeviceLink Router Service

 The SdlRouterService will listen for a bluetooth connection with an SDL enabled module.
-When a connection happens, it will alert all SDL enabled apps that a conneciton has been established and they should start their SDL services.
+When a connection happens, it will alert all SDL enabled apps that a connection has been established and they should start their SDL services.

 We must implement a local copy of the SdlRouterService into our project.
 The class doesn't need any modification, it's just important that we include it.
 We will extend the `com.smartdevicelink.transport.SdlRouterService` in our class named `SdlRouterService`: